Why do we Homeschool?

 My husband and I have had various experiences with the school system, and we have agreed that our family is going to entirely home educate.
 Even though we could supplement school learning with home learning, it’s going to more efficient for our family to do it ourselves.

-The first book I read (and then subsequently bought off amazon) about homeschooling was Catholic Education: Homeward Bound: A Useful Guide to Catholic Home Schooling.
+The first book I read (and then subsequently bought off Amazon) about homeschooling was Catholic Education: Homeward Bound: A Useful Guide to Catholic Home Schooling.
+Because it has been published for a while there are a lot of good used prices from Amazon!
+Mine was new but they seem to be out of new editions besides Kindle.

 This book is a great starting place for any family considering homeschooling.
-I’ve already done two note taking reads through this book.
+I’ve already done two note taking reads through this book, and am doing a third read through now.
 It has a lot of good quotable passages in it, such as this one.
 “At heart, home education is really about love – the love that inspires mothers and fathers to listen, to form, to nurture, to correct, and to encourage long after an institutional teacher would have given up and moved on” (CE:HB page 7).
 I also love how the book discusses creating a family culture.

 The style of education I originally thought our family would use was unit-studies (where the family studies all subjects in relation to one topic).
 However, after having Little Fox I realized I wanted to be more prepared for homeschooling her, and took out The Well-Trained Mind: A Guide to Classical Education at Home (3rd edition) from the library.
 That book basically described everything that was on my heart about what and how I wanted to homeschool.
-Then I discovered there was a 4th edition (with a green cover!) and had to read that too.
-I am glad I read both editions.
-The later one has major updates about math and science, but I still like the way it was presented in the 3rd edition so I’ll be using recommendations from both.
+Then I discovered there was a 4th edition (with a green cover!) and had to get that one from Amazon.
+The Well Trained Mind goes through a step by step process of how you can efficiently teach your children at home.
+There is no need to fear math, science, grammar, or even Latin when you have this book to guide you!
+I’m so glad I have a copy that I can reference at any time, and even though it is pricey I really recommend this one.
+It even talks about how to prepare your children for education in the early years (birth to pre-K) so there is no need to wait to read it!

 If you have any further questions about why we homeschool, share your thoughts in the comments.
 We may just write a post to respond to your question or thoughts!